Last troops exit Afghanistan, ending America's longest war

 In Biden's view the war could have ended 10 years ago with the U.S. killing of Osama bin Laden, whose al-Qaida extremist network planned and executed the 9/11 plot from an Afghanistan sanctuary.
 Al-Qaida has been vastly diminished, preventing it thus far from again attacking the United States.

 Congressional committees, whose interest in the war waned over the years, are expected to hold public hearings on what went wrong in the final months of the U.S. withdrawal.
-Why, for example, did the administration not begin earlier the evacuation of American citizens as well as Afghans who had helped the U.S. war effort and felt vulnerable to retribution by the Taliban?
-It wasn't clear whether any American citizens who wanted to get out were left behind, but untold thousands of at-risk Afghans were.
+Why, for example, did the administration not begin earlier the evacuation of American citizens as well as Afghans who had helped the U.S. war effort?

 It was not supposed to end this way.
 The administration's plan, after declaring its intention to withdraw all combat troops, was to keep the U.S. Embassy in Kabul open, protected by a force of about 650 U.S. troops, including a contingent that would secure the airport along with partner countries.
 Washington planned to give the now-defunct Afghan government billions more to prop up its army.